An Introduction to German Sausages

 Bockwurst: a smoked wurst most often made of veal and flavored with white pepper and paprika.
 These are usually cooked by poaching, although they can also be grilled.
 They go particularly well with German-style bocks, hence the name.

 Frankfurter: the wurst more commonly known to Americans as the hot dog.
 As with many things wurst, there is a lot of debate about the name of the wurst in the original hot dog.
-The frankfurter, strictly speaking, can only be called a Frankfurter if it was made in Frankfurt, Germany.
+The Frankfurter, strictly speaking, can only be called a Frankfurter if it was made in Frankfurt, Germany.
 Frankfurters are lightly spiced mixtures of very finely ground beef and/or pork.
 They are generally sold fully cooked and just need to be heated to serve.

 Weisswurst: A delicate, white wurst made of veal and pork with heavy cream, white pepper, ginger, and lemon.
 This is the traditional Oktoberfest wurst and is very tasty and served with beer.